PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 gate runner from that module solely for the established Python/test import contract; it does not call the runner directly or create another pass owner.

+The static high-rank BatchMatMul owner prunes and synchronizes layout state only after a successful rewrite, so its exact rewrite counter is complete mutation evidence and a zero result is a true no-op.
+Characterization of the fallback caller therefore requires only a stable complete reconciliation result under the existing positive guard; its sort and following indexed binary-convergence boundary remain fixed.

 Dynamic Squeeze runtime-shape plumbing no longer rebuilds the lowerer's operator list.
 The established matcher still converts each eligible Squeeze to the same Reshape and records its `SHAPE`/`GATHER` prefix.
 After all direct